Keontae-Prime/Keontae/README.md

 # Keontae
- Just some stuff I've worked on.
+ Here are some projects I've been working on.